hashgraph/hedera-services/platform-sdk/docs/proposals/consensus-layer/Consensus-Layer.md

 the purpose of this module.
 That is, the following description is non-normative, but important for understanding the context within which this module operates.

-Event Intake receives events from gossip, or from the Event Creator module (i.e. a "self-event").
-An "event" is actually a wrapper around the base protobuf event type (`EventCore`) that includes the core event data along with metadata that is not represented in protobuf or transmitted through gossip.
-One field populated in the metadata will be the `byte[]` that represents the protobuf-serialized form of the `EventCore`.
-Since gossip read this from the wire, there is no work to produce this `byte[]`, and since the `byte[]` will be needed for Gossip, we need to keep it anyway.
-But we will also hash this `byte[]` to produce the event hash, and store this hash in the metadata.

-After hashing, Event Intake will deduplicate events.
-It has a hash->event map allowing it to cheaply verify whether the event is a duplicate.
-If it is, the duplicate is discarded.
-Otherwise, the event is checked for "syntactic" correctness.
-For example, verifying that all required fields are populated, etc. While the Gossip system has already checked to ensure the payload of the event (its transactions) are limited in size and count, Event Intake will also check this as a safety measure in the event of bugs (if this check fails here, a noisy log statement should be produced, since this should never happen).
+Event Intake receives events from gossip, or from the Event Creator module (i.e. "self-events").
+Event Intake is responsible for computing some pieces of metadata pertaining to the event, such as the event hash.
+Event Intake also deduplicates events, and checks for "syntactic" correctness.
+For example, it verifies that all required fields are populated.
+While the Gossip system has already checked to ensure the payload of the event (its transactions) are limited in size and count, Event Intake will also check this as an additional safety measure.

 If an event is valid, then we finally check the signature.
 Since validation and deduplication and hashing are significantly less expensive than signature verification, we wait on signature verification until the other steps are